 ACKNOWLEDGMENTS 2

-1. INTRODUCTION
+1. INTRODUCTION 4

-2. METHODOLOGY52.1 Definition of carbon rights52.2 Nature and scope of analysis7
+2. METHODOLOGY 5

-3. GENERAL RECOGNITION OF RIGHTS TO FOREST TERRITORIES, LANDS, AND RESOURCES

-3.1 Recognition of substantive rights to forestlands and tenure security3.2 Recognition of participatory rights10
+3. GENERAL RECOGNITION OF RIGHTS TO FOREST TERRITORIES, LANDS, AND RESOURCES 3.1 Recognition of substantive rights to forestlands and tenure security 3.2 Recognition of participatory rights 8

 4. REGULATION OF CARBON TRADING.
-12 4.1 Country-level carbon regulation in the context of carbon trading
+4.1 Country-level carbon regulation in the context of carbon trading 12

-5. NATIONAL READINESS FOR REDD+ AND CARBON TRADE 16 5.1 Safeguards, benefit-sharing, and grievance redress mechanisms in jurisdictional and market-based REDD+ 16 5.2 Support for tenure rights in REDD+ and climate mitigation strategies 20
+5. NATIONAL READINESS FOR REDD+ AND CARBON TRADE 5.1 Safeguards, benefit-sharing, and grievance redress mechanisms in jurisdictional and market-based REDD+ 5.2 Support for tenure rights in REDD+ and climate mitigation strategies 16

-6. DUE PROCESS, FAIRNESS, AND COMPENSATION
+6. DUE PROCESS, FAIRNESS, AND COMPENSATION 21

-7. CONCLUSION AND KEY RECOMMENDATIONS 22 7.1 Key findings concerning the general recognition of rights to forest territories, lands,
+7. CONCLUSION AND KEY RECOMMENDATIONS

-and resources
+and resources 23

-context of REDD+ and carbon trading

-compensation in carbon trading
+7.4 Key findings concerning the rules relating to due process, fairness, and compensation in carbon trading 24

-ENDNOTES
+ENDNOTES.